ermshiperete/job-dsl-plugin-wiki/Tutorial:-Using-the-Jenkins-Job-DSL.md

 ## 2. Adding a DSL Script

-Now that we have a job, we're going to add a build step to execute the Job DSL.
-Then we can paste in an example script.
+Now that we have created our empty Seed Job we need to configure it.
+We're going to add a build step to execute the Job DSL script.
+Then we can paste in an example script as follows:

-* From the configure screen, scroll down to the "Add build step" [[https://github.com/JavaPosseRoundup/job-dsl-plugin/raw/master/images/AddBuildStep.png|center|frame]]
+* On the configure screen, scroll down to the "Build: Add build step" pull down menu [[https://github.com/JavaPosseRoundup/job-dsl-plugin/raw/master/images/AddBuildStep.png|center|frame]]

 * From the pull down menu, select "Process Job DSLs".
 You should be presented with two radio buttons.
-The default will be "Use the provided DSL script" and be showing a text input box.
+The default will be "Use the provided DSL script" and a text input box will be displayed below it.
 [[https://github.com/JavaPosseRoundup/job-dsl-plugin/raw/master/images/AddBuildStepSelected.png|center|frame]]

-* Copy the following block into the input box.
-(Note: This resulting job will be called DSL-Tutorial-1-Test.
-It'll check a GitHub repo every 15 minutes, then run 'clean test' if there's any change.)
+* Copy the following DSL Script block into the input box.
+(Note: The job resulting from this will be called DSL-Tutorial-1-Test.
+It'll check a GitHub repo every 15 minutes, then run 'clean test' if there's any changes found.)
 ```
 job {
     name 'DSL-Tutorial-1-Test'